Bronze Arts Award

 Review their leadership of the project

-■ Review their leadership development and find effective ways to collect and evaluate feedback from participants, audience members and other stakeholders (part E)
+■ Review their leadership development and find effective ways to collect and evaluate feedback

 For Gold Arts Award, the adviser assesses young people in the following areas: